 One of the lesser known things to do in Gloucester is to learn of its inspiration behind Beatrix Potter’s literary works.
 So upon exiting the Cathedral, walk to the top left hand corner of the car park where you’ll find a small alley – College Court.
 It almost appears as if you’re walking between the houses but I assure you it is a lovely little walkway (and one of Gloucester’s most Instagrammable spots).

 Immediately on your right is where you’ll find the House of the Tailor of Gloucester.
 This museum and shop is the the same building that inspired the very story and is used in the illustrations.
-It’s open to the public every day where you will be served by enthusiastic and knowledgeable volunteers.
+It’s open to the public Monday to Saturday where you will be served by enthusiastic and knowledgeable volunteers.
 (There words, not mine)

 Take time to view the tailor’s kitchen and other displays featured in the story, and pop a coin in the Animated Mice Box at the back of the shop.

-Admission is free, and the museum is open 10am to 4.30pm on Saturdays.
+Admission is free, and the museum is open 10am to 4pm Monday to Saturday, closed Sundays.

 *Option take a tea break in Lily’s Tearoom (opposite)